 This really is dependent on the location of your property, how much it has increased in value, whether you want to move again, or can afford to.

-The main question, however, is were you making the most of those interest-free 5 years?
+The main question is; were you making the most of those interest-free 5 years?

 The most straightforward answer, and the goal of the scheme in general, was that the buyer uses those first 5 interest-free years to save enough to pay off the equity loan.
 By steadily saving over 5 years, many people could afford to save up to pay the loan back, even with a mortgage to pay.

 However – what if you live in an area where the property has significantly increased in value?
 That 20% loan may have skyrocketed beyond your expectations, and it may not be possible to pay it off.
-So what should you do then?
+What should you do then?

 If your property has increased in value significantly and selling it would yield a good deposit to upsize, you would avoid having to pay the interest on the equity loan.
 This might be the first option.